Start Free Trail

 Challenge

 Camila had always been self-conscious about her weight.
-She wasn't overweight—just a little curvier than the other girls at school—but kids can be cruel.
-A few classmates had made comments last year, and it stuck with her.
-I tried to build her up, telling her she was beautiful, but I could see the doubt in her eyes.
+She wasn't overweight—just a little curvier than other girls—but kids can be cruel.
+A few classmates made comments last year, and it stuck with her.
 Then, almost overnight, everything spiraled.
 She stopped eating lunch at school.
-She'd come home and lock herself in her room, scrolling on her phone for hours.
+She'd lock herself in her room, scrolling on her phone for hours.
 In two months, she lost 15 pounds.
-Her clothes didn't fit.
 Her energy disappeared.
-When I tried to talk to her, she'd snap: "You don't understand!
+When I tried to talk, she'd snap: "You don't understand!
 I need to lose more!"
-I felt helpless.
-I didn't know where this was coming from until I noticed her phone was always in her hand, screen glowing with video after video.
 One night, I knocked on her door and asked to see what she was watching.
 She hesitated, then handed it over.
-My stomach turned.
-Video after video of impossibly thin girls showing "What I Eat in a Day"—500 calories, maybe less.
-The comments were even worse: "Goals!"
+Video after video of impossibly thin girls: "What I Eat in a Day—500 calories, maybe less."
+The comments were worse: "Goals!"
 "I wish I had your discipline."
-That's when I realized: the algorithm was feeding her sickness.
+The algorithm was feeding her sickness.

 solution